-- 201 First Generation in College, a 9 month faculty member may volunteer in writing to opt out of receiving any 202 compensation other than travel, housing, and pre-determined expense reimbursement.
-203 (67) If a 9 month employee is teaching a credit-bearing course in a study abroad program - (67) If a 9 month employee is teaching a credit-bearing course in a study abroad program during the fall or spring semester, or a fall/spring extended semester, the appointment shall either be a part of the employee's in-load assignment or taught on an overload basis.
-If the course is taught on an overload basis, the employee shall be compensated according to 8.7(b). - 207(§78)If a twelve-12 month employee is teaching a credit-bearing course in a study abroad208program, the appointment shall either be a part of the employee's in-load assignment or taught on an209overload basis.
-If the course is taught on an overload basis, the employee shall be compensated according to2108.7(b). - 211 - 8.9 Reclassification of an Employee to a Non-Unit Classification.
+- If the maximum size of a study abroad program is limited by the nature or location of the program, if an 9 month employee chooses to take a smaller number of students, or if the minimum is not met but the employee still wishes to lead the program, the 9 month employee may volunteer in writing to opt out of receiving any summer supplemental compensation other than travel, housing, and pre-determined expense reimbursement. - (66)If a 9 month employee is teaching a credit-bearing course in a study abroad program during the fall or spring semester, or a fall/spring extended semester, the appointment shall either be a part of the employee's in-load assignment or taught on an overload basis.
+If the course is taught on an overload basis, the employee shall be compensated according to 8.7(b). - (877) If a twelve-12 month employee is teaching a credit-bearing course in a study abroad program, the appointment shall either be a part of the employee's in-load assignment or taught on an overload basis.
+If the course is taught on an overload basis, the employee shall be compensated according to 8.7(b). - 8.9 Reclassification of an Employee to a Non-Unit Classification.
 Employees shall be provided written notice fourteen (14) days in advance, where practicable, when the University proposes to reclassify the employee to a classification which is not contained in the bargaining unit.
 The Office of Faculty Relations will notify the local UFF Chapter of such a proposed reclassification within a reasonable period after the department/unit recommends such a reclassification to Academic Affairs.
 The employee may request a review of such action consistent with the provisions of Article 28.
 The UFF may discuss such action pursuant to Article 2, Consultation.